JetBrains/teamcity-documentation/topics/nunit-for-msbuild.md

 To use NUnit 3.0 and above, see the [section below](#Working+with+NUnit+3.0).

 </td></tr><tr>

 <td>

 `Addins`

 </td>

 <td>

-List of third\-party NUnit addins to be used.
-For more information on using NUnit addins, refer to [NUnit Addins Support](nunit-addins-support.md) page.
+List of third-party NUnit addins to be used.
+For more information on using NUnit addins, refer to the [NUnit Addins Support](nunit-addins-support.md) page.

 </td></tr><tr>